CPC Participant Guidelines

-- Slides may contain text and static images but no video clips, no audio clips, no hyperlinks to the web, no embedded files or links to other files.
+- Slides may contain text and static images but no video clips (for entertainment), no audio clips, no hyperlinks to the web, no embedded files or links to other files.
+(Embedded Video to display imaging results are now allowed.)
 Violating this rule will result in a substantial scoring penalty.

 - Moving “slide transitions” between slides are permitted

 - Using the slide show “animation” feature within PowerPoint is permitted